HexHive/SyzRisk/framework/README.md

  - Exposing tunable parameters to a config file.

 Some tunable parameters are sprinkled across the scripts as hard-coded numbers (e.g., the risk/weight bound), as there is no good enough reason why they _should_ take on the values they have now.
 It'd be great to set these parameters using a tidy config file.

+ - Optimizing the usage of Joern.

+Currently, the scripts are simply invoking the command line Joern _every time_ it matches a new batch of functions.
+The problem is the initialization time of the command line Joern is pretty prohibitable, and I don't think it's even necessary.
+I tried to utilize the workspace reset feature instead of launching the entire Joern again, but it was not entirely resetting Joern, leaking memory, and eventually killed by OOM.

+This could have been fixed in the recent Joern version, but I'm not sure the newer version could introduce another problem (Joern can sometimes be unstable).
+If not, we can tweak Joern to have a (sort of) forkserver facility that launches a new clean-slate Joern instance right after the initialization.